-September 13: Fields; Canada as a Field.
-First tutorial about essay proposals.
+September 24: Fields; Canada as a Field.
+Second tutorial about essay proposals.

 What is the overall structure of class inequality, and related differences in culture, in a society?
 Bourdieu pioneered the study of this topic for France.
-Your reading by Brubaker includes a summary of Bourdieu's major work on this topic, Distinction, as well as more on Bourdieu in general.
-Your Blackboard site will include Bourdieu's famous "map" of class and culture in France.
-Your reading by Veenstra presents and discusses a similar kind of map for Canada.
+Your reading by Brubaker includes a summary of Bourdieu's major work on this topic, Distinction, as well as more on

+Bourdieu in general.
+We will examine and discuss Bourdieu's famous "map" of class and culture in France.
+Your reading by Veenstra discusses Bourdieu's map and also presents and discusses a similar kind of map for Canada.
 (Feel free to skip the technical statistical bit pp. 95-97.)
+Veenstra's data are from a good national survey of Canada, but limited to practices.
+For a fun comparison of the relationship between class and food tastes and practices, in Canada and in Bourdieu, see the optional reading by Baumann, Szabo, and Johnston.